JaveriahFaheem/Browser-Artifacts-Forensics-Tool/Readme.md

   The tool is designed to be non-intrusive, meaning it doesn’t alter the data it extracts.
 However, always ensure you are working with copies of the data (for example, cloned disks or disk images) to avoid tampering with evidence.

 ## **Authors**
-Abubakar Sharif - FAST NU
+- Abubakar Sharif - FAST NU
-Ayesha Areej - FAST NU
-Javeriah Faheem - FAST NU
+- Javeriah Faheem - FAST NU
-Sabreena Azhar - FAST NU
+- Sabreena Azhar - FAST NU
-Umar Zeb - FAST NU
+- Umar Zeb - FAST NU